Angioplasty and stents

 Angioplasty is done if the blood vessels to your heart (coronary arteries) are blocked or narrowed from a build-up of cholesterol and other substances (called plaque).
 This condition is known as atherosclerosis which can cause coronary artery disease.

 The main symptoms of the blockage or narrowing are chest pain (angina) or shortness of breath.
 While angina can often be treated with medicines, a coronary angioplasty may be needed in severe cases where medicines aren't enough.
-After an angioplasty, many people find their symptoms get much better and they're able to do more than they could before the procedure.
+After an angioplasty, many people find their symptoms get better and they're able to do more than they could before the procedure.

 • The start of the procedure is the same as for a coronary angiogram.

-• Your doctor will then use X-ray screening to direct the catheter into a coronary artery until its tip reaches a narrow or blocked section.
-The balloon is then gently inflated to flatten the plaque against the artery wall, opening the artery to allow blood to flow more easily.
+• Your doctor will then use X-ray screening to direct the wire into a coronary artery until its tip reaches a narrow or blocked section.
+The balloon is then gently inflated.

 • During this time you may experience mild chest pain as the blood supply to the heart muscle is temporarily interrupted.
 It's important to let your doctor know if this happens.